dtyutyunik/NYC-Sports/README.md

 * render all sports and let user enter address to show distance from the address based on sports
 * Lets user add a spot to their favorite list

+## Instructions
+* rails db:drop db:create db:migrate db:seed
+* In order to make the google maps api work, you will need to get a google api key and update env file and on the backend

+Link to hosted site: (https://glacial-plateau-18887.herokuapp.com/)

 ## Post MVP